jimhigson/oboe.js/writing/proposal.md

 to display *some* of the emails in preference to *none*.

-Over the last decade or so a significant shift in web application architecture has been to push the presentation layer onto the client side.
-Rather than deliver pages to a browser, data is sent instead so that it is the responsibility of an application running inside the browser to populate the page.
-Prior to this AJAX age progressive html rendering allowed a transmitted page to be viewed incrementally as it arrived over the network providing a fluid perception of performance.
-By not facilitating the use of a REST response before the entire message has been received, I observe that more recent web architecture has in this regard taken a regressive step.
-Given that the underlying http transport is the same, I propose that it should be equally possible to progressively consider content delivered as data as it is for content delivered as markup.
+Over the last decade or so a significant shift in web application architecture has been to push the presentation layer to the client side.
+Rather than deliver *pages* to a browser, *data* is sent so that an application running inside the browser is responsible for using this data to populate the page.
+Prior to this AJAX age, progressive html rendering allowed a transmitted page to be viewed incrementally as it arrived over the network, giving a fluid perception of performance.
+In contrast, by not facilitating the use of an AJAX response before the entire message has been received, I observe that more recent web architecture has in this regard taken a regressive step.
+Given that the underlying http transport is the same, I propose that for content delivered as *data* it should be no less possible to employ an incremental consideration as were the case for content delivered as *markup*.

 Prior art and new contributions
 ===============================